Types of Concrete Issues & How To Repair Them

 Depending on the environment, seasonal changes the concrete’s been through and its age, there are plenty of cosmetic issues that can develop – blistering and scaling are two examples.

 Scaling is the result of de-icing salts and similar types of corrosive materials being applied over time, while blisters on the other hand, happen when air bubbles get trapped under the surface.
-We have lots of options in this department, which again will involve resurfacing, epoxy options and coatings (not to mention properly mixing concrete to help prevent blistering in the first place).

 If you were to tap on what seems to be solid concrete (or perhaps drag a chain across it) and hear that hollow sound, it’s likely the result of delamination.
 This defect in hardened reinforced concrete begins with reinforcement corrosion and on into subsequent cracking that leads to more and more damage.